 Lavinia is not the only problem Sara Crewe has.
 There is a Miss Minchin who also dislikes the young girl.
-When Sara’s father dies, Miss Minchin ensures to poorly treat Sara and make her work tirelessly.
+When Sara’s father dies, Miss Minchin ensures to treat Sara poorly and makes her work tirelessly.
 The once happy and comfortable child is made to suffer hunger and hostility.

 Good luck eventually shines on the poorly treated Sara when her father’s former business associate discovers and gives her the riches gotten from a successful business deal.
 A business profit that wasn’t given to her father before he died.
 Sara uses her newly found wealth to cater to the poor.

 Little Lord Fauntleroy